 Average Daily Incident Shortwave Solar Energy

-The topography within 2 miles of Santiago contains only modest variations in elevation, with a maximum elevation change of 285 feet, and an average elevation above sea level of 1,818 feet.
-Within 10 miles contains extreme variations in elevation (6,207 feet).
+The topography within 2 miles of Santiago contains only modest variations in elevation, with a maximum elevation change of 285 feet and an average elevation above sea level of 1,818 feet.
+Within 10 miles contains only modest variations in elevation (6,207 feet).
 Within 50 miles also contains extreme variations in elevation (19,902 feet).

 The area within 2 miles of Santiago is covered by artificial surfaces (71%), trees (13%), and grassland (11%), within 10 miles by artificial surfaces (34%) and shrubs (28%), and within 50 miles by shrubs (37%) and trees (20%).

 This report illustrates the typical weather in Santiago, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.